hdosanjh/CRWR1200-draft/draft.md

 The mango sun kisses the lotus flowers as they float above the manmade lake.

-"Only a cherry could top this sunny day" stabbing someone in the back and twisting the knife scene
+"Only a cherry could top this sunny day" stabbing someone in the back and twisting the knife scene,